 1. Field bibliographies

 Students prepare a set of field bibliographies, usually consisting of 90-100 items.
-An item is defined as a single-author book, a collection or anthology, a film, or a special journal issue.
-For those disciplines in which scholarly articles, rather than books, are the primary form of scholarly publication, a major article in a major journal may be counted as an item.
+An item is usually defined as a single-author book, a collection or anthology, a film, or special journal issue.
+However, three to four essays or short works would also count as one item, and in some cases a lengthy major article in a major journal may be counted as an item.
+Students should consult their major advisor for guidance.
 All items must be listed in proper citation form.
 The bibliographies provide the basis for both the written and oral examinations.

 Each plan has developed written guidelines for defining fields and constructing bibliographies.
 Concentrations may, for example, require a “major field” bibliography accompanied by two “minor field” bibliographies, with the “minor field” including areas either within or outside of the concentration.
 However configured, the total number of items should conform to the general guidelines.